 Candidates must comply with the "Rules of Ethics" contained in the ARRT "Standards of Ethics."
 This includes, but is not limited to, compliance with state and federal laws.
 A conviction of, or a plea of guilty to, or a plea of nolo contendere to a crime, which is either a felony or is a crime of moral turpitude must be investigated by the ARRT in order to determine eligibility.
 Those who do not comply with the "Rules of Ethics" must supply a written explanation, including court documentation of the charges, with the application for examination.
-Additional information may be found in the ARRT "Rules and Regulations" and in the ARRT "Standards of Ethics" by contacting:
+Additional information may be found in the ARRT "Rules and Regulations" https://assets-us-01.kc-usercontent.com/406ac8c6-58e8-00b3-e3c1-0c312965deb2/9a510c39-a4cd-47ba-8478-0cf56244b6e1/arrt-rules-and-regulations.pdf and in the ARRT "Standards of Ethics" or by contacting: